-To maximise profit, pricing your property is a key tasks to get right.
+To maximise profit, pricing your property is a key task to get right.

 Follow our dos and don'ts to get this right.